Modern ladylike elegance dominates London's catwalks

 Models sported bold cartoonish make-up, painted over their red, green and yellow faces, and 1950s-inspired hairstyles.

-The end of the day saw Paul Smith's signature style of sharp tailoring, quirky details and bold pops of colour.
+The end of the day saw Paul Smith's signature style of sharp tailoring, quirky details and bold pops of color.

 Stripes, contrasting details and two-tone effects were spread across the collection on jackets, shirts, dresses and trousers.

-The designer mixed materials such as lace with silk, creating a modern graphic cut-up look with bright optimistic colours and easy shapes to wear.
+The designer mixed materials such as lace with silk, creating a modern graphic cut-up look with bright optimistic colors and easy shapes to wear.

 "I just wanted clothes that were easy to put on and easy to buy things, that you could add to your existing wardrobe," Smith said.